 Silver hour is still available in some supermarkets, with some local timing differences.
 Some supermarkets are prioritising elderly people for online deliveries – but registering and getting in the virtual queue even for this is challenge.

-But if you go to the supermarket, the general guidance is as follows:
+If you go to the supermarket, the general guidance is as follows:

 - Shops may operate a “one in, one out” policy so long is queuing a possibility